samgabrail/akeyless-boundary/blog-post.md

 ## Why These Differences Matter

-### 1. Passwordless Access Should Be Standard, Not Premium
+### 1. Passwordless Access Without Additional Products

-With Boundary Community Edition, users receive credentials and must enter them manually -they see the passwords.
-This "credential brokering" approach defeats a core principle of modern PAM: users should never see or handle privileged credentials.
+Both Akeyless and Boundary (HCP/Enterprise) support credential injection for passwordless access.
+The difference is what's required to get there.

+With Boundary, credential injection requires integration with HashiCorp Vault for secrets management.
+That means deploying, configuring, and maintaining a separate product -with its own licensing, upgrades, and operational overhead.

-**Akeyless includes credential injection by default.** Users authenticate once, and Akeyless handles the rest -retrieving credentials, injecting them into sessions, and rotating them afterward.
-True passwordless access, out of the box.
+**With Akeyless, credential injection works out of the box.** Secrets management is built into the same platform, so there's no additional product to integrate.
+Users authenticate once via SSO, and Akeyless handles the rest -retrieving credentials, injecting them into sessions, and rotating them afterward.
+One platform, one deployment, true passwordless access.

 ### 2. Session Recording Across Your Entire Environment